 More Fruit Desserts

 - For a change of pace, this Vegan Apple Crisp recipe is also a delicious fruit-based dessert

 - This healthy Cherry Fruit Crisp is delicious and a perfectly light weekday dessert

 - Everyone loves this Blueberry Crumble, especially with some Whipped Coconut Cream on top.

 I wish you all were in the neighborhood so I could share with you a slice of this elderberry pie!
 Of course, if you all came at once, I might have to make more…but it would be worth it!

-- Heat your oven to 375F.
+- Preheat the oven to 375F.

 - If you want a crust topping on the pie, roll out the second dough ball until it's about 1/4 inch thick.
 Use a cookie cutter to cut out pieces of the dough to be placed on the top of the pie.
 A small flower cookie cutter works great.
 Or you can can do a lattice crust as well.
 See notes for a link with instructions on easy lattice tips.

 - Pour the berry mixture into the pie crust.
 Add crust over the top in either lattice or cookie cutter form.
 Crimp the edges of the pie.

 - Bake the pie for 40–45 minutes, until the crust is browned.